spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-b2b-account/searching-by-company-users.md

 title: Searching by company users
 description: Learn how to search by company users via Glue API.
 originalLink: https://documentation.spryker.com/2021080/docs/searching-by-company-users
+originalArticleId: a0cc11ce-40e9-4fcf-8cd5-eddd23b02363
 redirect_from:
   - /2021080/docs/searching-by-company-users
   - /2021080/docs/en/searching-by-company-users
+  - /docs/searching-by-company-users
+  - /docs/en/searching-by-company-users
 ---

-This endpoint allows [authenticated customers](https://documentation.spryker.com/docs/authenticating-as-a-customer#authenticate-as-a-customer) to search by the company users available to them.
+This endpoint allows [authenticated customers](/docs/scos/dev/glue-api-guides/{{ page.version }}/managing-customers/authenticating-as-a-customer.html#authenticate-as-a-customer) to search by the company users available to them.
 Usually, authenticated customers search for a company user which they want to authenticate as.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](https://documentation.spryker.com/docs/glue-api-company-account-api-feature-integration).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/glue-api/glue-api-company-account-feature-integration.html).

 ## Retrieve available company users